 - Long Consultation: $108

 Children under 16, Concession Card holders, Tertiary students and Aboriginal and Torres Strait Islander peoples are bulk billed.
-Hours of operation and fees are current at April 2016 and subject to change.
+Concession card or tertiary card holders must present their card at the time of the consultation.
+Hours of operation and fees are current at March 2018 and subject to change.
 Please contact the clinic to confirm opening hours and fees.

 On-call General Practitioner Hours

 Monday - Friday: 6.00pm until 8.00am the next day

 Saturday: 12.00 noon - 8.00am on Sunday

 Sunday: 8.00am – 8.00am on Monday

 Public Holidays: As per Sunday

 Please contact the clinic to confirm on-call General Practitioner hours of operation.

 Please contact the clinic to confirm on-call General Practitioner fees.